-Reduction mammoplasty, also known as breast reduction surgery, is a surgical procedure in women to reduce the weight, mass, and size of the breast. those with a female reproductive system.
+Reduction mammoplasty, also known as breast reduction surgery, is a surgical procedure into reduce the weight, mass, and size of the breast-in those with a female reproductive system.
 Gynecomastia surgery is the surgical correction of over-developed or enlarged breasts in those with a male reproductive system.
-Gynecomastia surgery is the surgical correction of over-developed or enlarged breasts in men.